 The student may appeal the department decision using the college's academic appeal process.
 The college will either affirm the department’s decision or substitute an alternative decision.

 The student may appeal the college decision using the university's academic appeal process.

 The faculty member may appeal the department or college decision by submitting a complaint to OSCCR, which will determine whether the student is responsible for the suspected violation.
 OSCCR will make a recommendation to the senior vice provost for student affairs who will make a final decision.

 If the student is found to be responsible for a violation by OSCCR, the faculty member may take action as appropriate.
 If the student is found to be not responsible for a violation, the faculty member cannot take action and if action was previously taken, the action must be reversed.

-The dean (or designee) of the involved college shall take whatever action is necessary to implement the resolution of the case, including reporting a change of grade to the registrar.
+The dean (or designee) of the involved college shall take whatever action is necessary to implement the resolution of the case, including reporting a change of grade to the Office of the University Registrar.